Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 {: #Fig-fragmentation-downlink-header-abort title='Receiver-Abort packet (following an all-1 packet with incorrect RCS).'}

-Class A and classB&C end-devices do not manage retransmissions and timers in the same way.
+Class A and Class B/Class C end-devices do not manage retransmissions and timers in the same way.

-#### ClassA end-devices
+#### Class A end-devices

 Class A end-devices can only receive in an RX slot following the transmission of an uplink.
 Therefore there cannot be a concept of "retransmission timer" for an SCHC gateway.
-The SCHC gateway cannot initiate communication to a classA end-device.
+The SCHC gateway cannot initiate communication to a Class A end-device.

 The device replies with an ACK message to every single fragment received from